menu

 Real estate vacancies in Capitol Neighborhoods West are 3.7%, which is lower than one will find in 75.8% of American neighborhoods.
 Demand for real estate in Capitol Neighborhoods West is above average for the U.S., and may signal some demand for either price increases or new construction of residential product for this neighborhood.

-The Capitol Neighborhoods West neighborhood stands out for having an average per capita income lower than 98.9% of the neighborhoods in the United States.
+One of the unique characteristics of the Capitol Neighborhoods West neighborhood revealed by analysis is that the per capita income of residents here is lower than that found in 98.9% of the neighborhoods in America.
 The Capitol Neighborhoods West neighborhood also has a greater percentage of children living in poverty (100.0%) than found in 99.8% of all U.S. neighborhoods.
 Children living in poverty is one of the challenges facing America, and the world, and in this neighborhood in particular, the problem can be considered acute.

 Also, one of the really interesting characteristics about the Capitol Neighborhoods West neighborhood is that, according to NeighborhoodScout's exclusive research, it is an excellent choice in which to reside for college students.
 Due to its popularity among college students who already choose to live here, its walkability, and its above average safety from crime, the neighborhood is ideal for prospective or already-enrolled college students.
 Between semesters and during school breaks, you'll notice that the excitement here fluctuates with the college seasons.
 Despite the excitement however, parents of college-age children can rest easy knowing that this neighborhood has an above average safety rating.
 For each of these reasons, the neighborhood is rated among the top 2.0% of college-friendly places to live in the state of Wisconsin.